 If you don’t understand what any of this means, it’s safe to leave these settings alone.

-WinSCP currently supports the following varieties of Diffie-Hellman and GSS key exchange:
+WinSCP currently supports the following key exchange methods:

-In addition, WinSCP supports RSA key exchange, which requires much less computational effort on the part of the client, and somewhat less on the part of the server, than Diffie-Hellman key exchange.
+- RSA-based key exchange: this requires much less computational effort on the part of the client, and somewhat less on the part of the server, than Diffie-Hellman key exchange.

 If the first algorithm WinSCP finds is below the warn below here line, you will see a warning box when you make the connection, similar to that for cipher selection.